nTopology/LTCX/ReadMe.md

 #NTLatticeGraph

 ##About
-NTLatticeGraph is a portable file specification for representing lattice structures.
-The main goals of NTLatticeGraph are as follows:
+NTLatticeGraph is a lightweight, portable file specification for representing 3D lattice structures.
+NTLatticeGraph is, appropriately enough, a graph representation; its purpose is to allow for lattices to be designed, manipulated, simulated, and manufactured easily.

-* A simple graph-based representation of a lattice that support nodes, beams, &surfaces.

 ##Usage
 We plan to open-source a NTLatticeGraph Parser & put it here ASAP.
 Additionally we will include some sample files too.